SOFTS-New York cocoa hits 12-year high, sugar and coffee slide

-LONDON, July 25 (Reuters) - New York cocoa futures on the ICE exchange hit new 12-year highs on Tuesday as investors remain concerned about tight supplies, while sugar and coffee slid.
+NEW YORK, July 25 (Reuters) - New York cocoa futures on the ICE exchange hit fresh 12-year highs on Tuesday as investors remain concerned about tight supplies, while sugar and coffee slid.

 COCOA